-Ornamentally within an office a letter opener is not an uncommon feature, being used as a finishing touch or the creative gift for the administrative/literature minded.
-A letter opener, also referred to as a paper knife, can be used to not only open envelopes but slit uncut pages of books.
+Letter openers are a fairly common staple feature of many offices and studies.
+A letter opener, also referred to as a paper knife, can be used not only to open envelopes, but also to slit uncut pages of books.

-With this in mind the hunt for the perfect letter opener can be complicated due to the variety of shapes in which they are crafted: conventionally a blunt plain blade, with additional features such as a decorative handle and even hilt.
+With these interesting purposes in mind, the hunt for the perfect letter opener can be complicated due to the variety of shapes in which they are crafted: conventionally a blunt plain blade, with additional features such as a decorative handle and even hilt.

-Due to the nature and structure of the item many have been known to use a meat skewer as a form of paper knife.
+Due to the nature and structure of the item, many have been known to use a meat skewer as a form of paper knife.
+This use for the paper knife has likely led to some of the designs being animals that have historically been hunted, such as foxes.

-A singular or combination of materials can be used to make each piece unique and ornamental; materials such as wood, metal and even ivory can be used as a core to which further decorate measures can be added.
+A single material or sometimes a combination of materials can be used to make each piece unique and ornamental; materials such as wood, metal, and even ivory can be used as a core to which further decorate measures can be added.
+A lot of paper knives have handles crafted from different woods, sometimes carved mother of pearl, or even just a different metal.

-With the name of paper knife it only seems fitting that a dagger would be created; a blunt blade with a bulbous grip and decorative hilt.
+With the name ‘paper knife’, it only seems fitting that a dagger would be created; a blunt blade with a bulbous grip and decorative hilt.
 This piece is made even more impressive by the cairngorm/smokey topaz incorporated into the terminal.
-A fantastic item not only as a conversation starter but for those with a younger heart, the ideal accompaniment for prancing around the office declaring “En garde” and “parry”.
+A fantastic item not only as a conversation starter but for adding antique style to functional everyday items.

 If you require any information about items mentioned here, or wish for some further ornamental office gift ideas, please do not hesitate to contact us.